LetsCodeSam/one-saavi/About.md

 ✅ Current state (MVP): open/save, groups, search, entry list, editor, clipboard clear, responsive layout.
 📌 Next recommended step: New Entry / Delete Entry to make the app usable for editing, not just viewing.

+Auto-Lock Flow

+Default: 5 minutes (300 000 ms).

+Options: 1, 3, 5, 10, 15, 30 minutes (dropdown in toolbar).

+Manual lock: “Lock now” button in toolbar.

+Triggers:

+Idle for X minutes (no mouse, keyboard, or touch).

+Tab hidden (backgrounded) longer than the timeout.

+Explicit “Lock now”.

+Reset conditions:

+Any user activity (pointer, key, touch, mousemove) resets the timer.

+Unlocking a vault starts the timer fresh.

+Behavior:

+Decrypted DB is cleared from memory.

+Current group/entry selection reset.

+Clipboard is wiped best-effort.

+File handle (desktop) remains → you can re-unlock without re-picking file.

+On mobile you re-pick the file or use cached encrypted bytes.